azink/rbot-slack/README.md

 # Add text random line responders
 Simply add .txt files to db/txt and random_line.rb will pick them up on launch

+# Current list of useful hooks:
+* !w - gets the weather from wunderground
+* Random lines: See db/txt for active hooks